-With a wide range of research interests, Dominic D’Agostino holds membership in the Aerospace Medical Association, Undersea and Hyperbaric Medicine Society, Society of Neuroscience, and the American Physiological Society, additionally serving on the Editorial Board for the Journal of Applied Physiology and as a Reviewer for several other scholarly publications.
+With a wide range of research interests, Dominic D’Agostino holds membership in the Undersea and Hyperbaric Medicine Society, Aerospace Medical Association, Society of Neuroscience, American Physiological Society, and the American Association of Cancer Research, additionally serving on numerous editorial boards and as a Reviewer for dozens scholarly publications.
 Before joining the faculty at USF, D’Agostino completed a postdoctoral fellowship in molecular pharmacology and physiology at the University, as well as a fellowship in neuroscience at Boonshoft School of Medicine at Wright State University.
 A graduate of Robert Wood Johnson Medical School and Rutgers University, Dominic D’Agostino earned his Ph.D. and B.S. from these respective institutions.

-Noted for his charity work as well, Dominic D’Agostino has volunteered his time, energy, and resources to a variety of worthy causes in the United States and abroad, helping children and families in underserved communities.
+Dominic D’Agostino has volunteered his time, energy, and resources to a variety of worthy causes in the United States and abroad, helping children and families in underserved communities.
 A member of Tampa International Mission Empowerment (T.I.M.E.)
-4:13, D’Agostino frequently travels with this group on humanitarian missions to Mexico and Honduras, where he and his colleagues provide essential services to orphanages and other organizations in need.
-In addition, Dominic D’Agostino serves as a Big Brother/mentor for Big Brothers and Big Sisters of America, volunteers at the Humane Society of Tampa Bay, and helps various nonprofit 501(c)(3) organizations, like Winning the Fight against Neurodegenerative Diseases.
+4:13, D’Agostino frequently travels with this group on humanitarian missions to Mexico, Honduras and Puerto Rico, where he and his colleagues provide essential services to communities and organizations that assist in animal rescue for organizations such as Compassion Kind.
+In addition, Dominic D’Agostino has served as a mentor for Big Brothers and Big Sisters of America and various nonprofits 501(c)(3) internationally and locally, like Winning the Fight against Neurodegenerative Diseases.